7 Best Heat Guns for Auto Applications

 The innovative kickstand located on the side of the gun is designed in such a way that the gun sits and blows air horizontally instead of sitting straight up and blowing air vertically like most other models.
 I find this to be better since you don’t end up getting the hot air directly in the face while you work.
 Simply power it up, flip the kickstand, and voila!

 - Brand: DEWALT

 The DEWALT D26950 is basically a smaller, cheaper version of the DEWALT D26960K described earlier.
 As opposed to its bigger brother, it doesn’t come with an LCD display but a variable temperature control.
 It’s not as fancy but it doesn’t have that potentially problematic 50ºF increment limitation.

 Other than that, it has pretty much all the same specifications as the bigger model.
-It also comes with the reliable and efficient 13A/1550 W motor outputting 16 CFM and a maximum temperature of 1100ºF.
+It also comes with a reliable and efficient 13A/1550 W motor outputting 16 CFM and a maximum temperature of 1100ºF.

 BLACK+DECKER HG1300 Dual Temperature Heat Gun

 For another high-quality heat gun that will last a lifetime, look for the Black & Decker HG1300 model.
 Two temperature settings are pre-programmed and can be selected using a trigger switch.
-Be warned that the lowest setting can't really go below 750ºF so if you plan to use it for craft making and delicate work, it may not be the heat gun for you.
+Be warned that the lowest setting can’t really go below 750ºF.
+So, if you plan to use it for craft making and delicate work, it may not be the heat gun for you.